-AdGuardHome.yaml, then restart AdGuard Home service to make effect.
+AdGuardHome.yaml, then restart AdGuard Home service to make it effect.

 Enable DNS-over-HTTPS & DNS-over-TLS

-Both DNS-over-HTTPS (DoH) and DNS-over-TLS (DoH) are based on TLS encryption so in order to use them, you will need to acquire an SSL certificate for your registed domain name.
+Both DNS-over-HTTPS (DoH) and DNS-over-TLS (DoH) are based on TLS encryption, thus an SSL certificate for your registered domain name is required.
 You can get the certificate for free from Let’s Encrypt, and follow the steps in a previous post to get a certificate with Nginx.

-Here’s another example to get an SSL certificate using DNS challenge instead of using Nginx:
+Here’s another example to get an SSL certificate manually using DNS challenge instead of using Nginx:

 sudo apt install software-properties-common